ankostis/polyvers/README.rst

   The reason for this feature is to allow exchange code across branches (for the different sub-projects) without :term:`engravings` getting in your way as merge-conflicts.

+  Additionally, *ex-post* versioning of an older commit (by tagging it) does not mandate a history re-write of the later ones.

 Additional capabilities and utilities: